Home » Rome » Vatican and Colosseum tour tickets

 This spot is at the bottom of the steps across the street from the entrance of the Vatican Museums.

-The steps are located between Caffè Vaticano and Hotel Alimandi Vaticano, on the corner of Viale Vaticano and Via Tunisi.
+The steps are between Caffè Vaticano and Hotel Alimandi Vaticano, on the corner of Viale Vaticano and Via Tunisi.
 Get Directions

 Colosseum Meeting Point